Staff leave management: how time off improves productivity (when it’s done right)

 Luckily for everyone, the day-to-day management of leave can actually be achieved pretty easily, freeing up management time to focus on fostering a culture that promotes it and facilitating knowledge and skills-sharing – both critical to ensuring staff leave drives increased rather than decreased productivity.

-The first, essential step is the creation of comprehensive policies and procedures around leave.
 Depending on the size and nature of your organisation, these can be simple or more complex.
 How generous these are is an organisational decision, though increasingly, there are arguments that the more generous, the better.
 The key thing is that there is a policy, that it is fair, unambiguous and, perhaps most important of all, that it is communicated.
 No one can benefit from something they don’t know about.

-Once the policy has been created and communicated, the ongoing management of staff leave should be a doddle as there are abundant technology solutions that allow you to streamline the permission requesting/granting process, schedule and track leave, and have oversight of staffing levels at any given time via a staff leave calendar.
+Once the policy has been created and communicated, the ongoing management of staff leave should be a doddle as there are excellent technology solutions that allow you to streamline the permission requesting/granting process, schedule and track leave, and have oversight of staffing levels at any given time via a staff leave calendar.

 One of our clients, a medical writing agency in the healthcare communications sector, saw significant productivity benefits when they decided to prioritise leave management and use technology to make it easier for everyone to take the leave they needed and deserved without it impacting their rapidly growing business.
 Carl Owen from Word Monster told us: